Loading

 7. Show the client what you can do.
 Add attachments, such as work samples, to your proposal.
 You can also link items from your profile, including past Upwork jobs, portfolios, and certificates directly to your proposal in the “Profile highlights” section.
 Note that the Profile highlights feature is not available to agencies

-8. If boosting is available, decide if you want to boost your proposal and choose the number of Connects you’ll use
+8. If boosting is available, decide if you want to boost your proposal and set the number of Connects you’ll use

 9. Look over your proposal carefully, proofreading for typos and completion.
-When you’re ready to submit, choose the Send button
+When you’re ready, select Send

 Tips for submitting your proposal